kubernetes-sigs/kube-scheduler-simulator/README.md

 you can refer to the [documentation](./simulator/docs/simulator-server-config.md).

 See the following docs to know more about simulator:
+- [import-cluster-resources.md](./simulator/docs/import-cluster-resources.md): describes how you can import resources in your cluster to the simulator so that you can simulate scheduling based on your cluster's situation.
 - [how-it-works.md](simulator/docs/how-it-works.md): describes about how the simulator works.
 - [kube-apiserver.md](simulator/docs/kube-apiserver.md): describe about kube-apiserver in simulator. (how you can configure and access)
 - [api.md](simulator/docs/api.md): describes about HTTP server the simulator has. (mainly for the webUI)

 ### Web UI

-It's well-optimized Web UI for the simulator.

-Web UI is the best way to check the scheduler's behavior very easily.
+Web UI is the easiest way to check the scheduler's behavior.

-Nice table view for the scheduling result, the scheduler configuration reload feature, etc... every core features of the simulator can be access with human-friendly ways!
+Nice table view for the scheduling result, the scheduler configuration reload feature; you can access every core features of the simulator with human-friendly ways!

-From the web, you can create/edit/delete these resources to simulate a cluster.

-- Nodes
-- Pods
-- Persistent Volumes
-- Persistent Volume Claims
-- Storage Classes
-- Priority Classes
-- Namespaces

 ![list resources](simulator/docs/images/resources.png)